What Is a Nutritional Science Degree?

-According to the U.S. Department of Health and Human Services, only 80.2 million people ages 6 and older are physically active, and only one in three adults participate in the recommended amount of physical activity each week.
-Nutritionally, American diets typically exceed the recommended intake levels in these categories: calories from fats and sugar, refined grains, sodium, and saturated fat.
+According to the U.S. Department of Health and Human Services, only 80.2 million people ages 6 and older are physically active, and only one in three adults participate in the recommended amount of physical activity each week.** Nutritionally, American diets typically exceed the recommended intake levels in multiple categories, such as calories from fats and sugar, refined grains, sodium, and saturated fat.
 Just as alarming, 2009-10 data show that over 78 million U.S. adults are obese.

 A career in nutritional sciences is an opportunity to address these nationwide health issues and help people take charge of their health.
 Students will prepare to work with clients in choosing the right foods, engaging in regular physical activity and making healthy lifestyle choices.

 At GCU, students learn from a values-based, faith-integrated curriculum.
 An emphasis on GCU’s Christian worldview develops nutritionists who make a difference by following professional and ethical practices in the human health field.
 GCU’s rigorous curriculum, nationally ranked campus, philanthropic relationships, and collaborative community (from students and faculty who are experts in their field to an engaged executive leadership team and involved professional board members) also set the GCU college experience apart.